Sankyy-14/digital-literacy-project/email-drafts.md

 ## Email 1 – Request for Assignment Deadline Extension

-**Subject:** Request for Extension – Assignment Submission Deadline | CSE0001 | 25BAI10680
+**Subject:** Request for Extension – Assignment Submission Deadline (CSE0001)

 Dear Professor,

 I hope this message finds you well.
-I am Sanket Suri (Registration No. 25BAI10680), a first-year B.Tech student in the Computer Science Engineering (AI) programme.
+I am Sanket Suri (Registration No. 25BAI10680), a first-year B.Tech student in the Computer Science Engineering (AIML) programme.

-I am writing to respectfully request a short extension for the submission of the CSE0001 Digital Literacy Project, originally due on [Original Due Date].
+I am writing to respectfully request a short extension for the submission of the CSE0001 Digital Literacy Project, originally due on 31st March, 2026.
 Over the past week, I have been unwell and was unable to dedicate sufficient time to completing the project to the standard I aim for.
 I have attached a medical certificate for your reference.

 I have already completed a significant portion of the work and am confident I can submit a thorough report if granted an additional three to four days.
 I sincerely apologise for the inconvenience and assure you that this will not affect the quality of my submission.